Search for

 DESCRIPTION:

 The success of later MiG-23 attack variants led to the development of a dedicated ground attack aircraft based on the MiG-23 design.
 This new aircraft was designated as the MiG-27.
-Though using the same basic airframe as the MiG-23, the MiG-27 has a different engine, a longer nose, a new cockpit, different landing gear, and a navigation/attack system tailored to the ground attack mission.
+Though using the same basic airframe as the MiG-23, the MiG-27 has a different engine, a longer nose, a new cockpit, different landing gear for rough-field operations, a navigation/attack system tailored to the ground attack mission, and lacks a radar.
 Though considered to be a new aircraft, there have been numerous cross-overs in later models of the MiG-23 and MiG-27 family such that the final versions built were mostly hybrid MiG-23BM/BN attack fighters.

-Production of the MiG-27 in the Soviet Union ended in the mid-1980s, though they may still be produced under license in India.
-Both the MiG-23 and MiG-27 were phased out of Russian service by the mid-1990s, but the type remains in use with export customers.
+Production of the MiG-27 in the Soviet Union ended in the mid-1980s, though license manufacture in India may have lasted longer.
+Both the MiG-23 and MiG-27 were largely phased out of Russian service by the mid-1990s, but the type remains in use with export customers.
+Primary users currently are India and Sri Lanka, where the MiG-27 was particularly useful in ending the Tamil civil war.

 HISTORY: